Quantitative mosaic analysis of Drosophila imaginal discs.

 See the Fly-QMA tutorial.

-For additional examples of complete projects utilizing Fly-QMA and the entire NU FlyEye platform, check out:
+For examples of complete projects utilizing Fly-QMA and the entire NU FlyEye platform, check out:

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.